maldonmeehan/stomptown-dance/README.md

 ## Ruby on Rails - Independent Student Project

-An an app allows a user to take dance lessons online, September 8, 2016
+An app that allows a user to take dance lessons online.

 By Maldon Meehan

 ## Description

 An Epicodus independent student project using Ruby on Rails.

 ## Setup/Installation Requirements